AugurProject/augur-core/README.md

 ### Once eth supports it:
 - reward whoever does close market according to gas cost (pay gas fee in cashcoin to miner)
-- make code updatable + work with etherex & chow (bitsquare, coineffine other decentralized exchanges as well)
+- work with etherex & chow (bitsquare, coineffine, mercuryex other decentralized exchanges as well)

 ### Version 0.5 (More fun features - May and Beyond):
-- if no agreement on any outcome <65% or whatever confidence (failure to achieve certainty) this confidence is *of the rep reported* (consensus needs to take this as a param), then do over next voting period
+- if no agreement on any outcome <65% confidence (failure to achieve certainty) this confidence is *of the rep reported* (consensus needs to take this as a param), then do over next voting period
   - have consensus push all into next voting period (this is currently known as disputed)
     - perhaps use a "times voted" thing for this
     - Disputed: If any of a Market’s Decisions attain ‘Disputed’ status, the Market attains the Disputed status.
 No one can buy or sell until the Dispute is resolved (i suggest a disputed outcome is a weird value returned from consensus or perhaps a simple 0)